placebo-me-please/tic-tac-toe/development_plan.md

 ## Development Management Plan ##

 The code will be written using the Sublime IDE and version controlled using GitHub.
-Test Driven Development (see *The Art of Agile Development*) will be one of the central philosophies that drives the development of the code.
+Test Driven Development (see *The Art of Agile Development*) will be implemented.
 Methods for managing bugs will be developed ad hoc.
-The artifacts of this project will be compressed in a ZIP file at project closure (much like a 21 CFR-compliant Design History File, or DHF).
+The artifacts of this project will be kept in this repo.
 Finally, a summary will be written at project closure to document my experience and report any interesting findings.